-This Evidence of Coverage ("EOC") describes our Senior Advantage health care coverage provided under the Group Agreement (Agreement) between Health Plan (Kaiser Foundation Health Plan, Inc.) and your Group (the entity with which Health Plan has entered into the Agreement).
+This Evidence of Coverage ("EOC") describes our Senior Advantage health care coverage provided under the Group Agreement (Agreement) between Health Plan (Kaiser Foundation Health Plan, Inc. ("Health Plan") and your Group (the entity with which Health Plan has entered into the Agreement).

+This EOC is part of the Agreement between Health Plan and your Group.
 The Agreement contains additional terms such as Premiums, when coverage can change, the effective date of coverage, and the effective date of termination.
 The Agreement must be consulted to determine the exact terms of coverage.
 A copy of the Agreement is available from your Group.